onursabanoglu/personal-website/src/blog/css-grid-layoutu-anlamak/index.md

   </video>
 </figure>

-## Tarayıcı Desteği <a name="grid-support"></a>
+## Browser Support <a name="grid-support"></a>

-Mart 2017’ye kadar ızgara düzeni için tarayıcı desteği bulunmuyordu.
-Sadece Internet Explorer ve Microsoft Edge desteğe sahip tek tarayıcılardı.
-Ancak o zaman bile `-ms-` ön eki ile birlikte kullanılabiliyordu.
+Until March 2017, there was no browser support for the grid layout.
+Only Internet Explorer and Microsoft Edge were the browsers that supported it, even though it required the `-ms-` prefix.

-Ancak Mart 2017’de, CSS Grid, büyük tarayıcıların neredeyse hepsini desteklere duruma geldi ve kullanıma sunuldu.
-Bugün itibariyle %95’lik bir tarayıcı desteği var.
+However, as of March 2017, CSS Grid became widely supported by major browsers and was officially released.
+As of today, it has around 95% browser support.

 ![grid-caniuse](./assets/browser-support.png)

-Katkılarından dolayı <a href="https://twitter.com/fatihhayri" target="_blank">Fatih Hayrioğlu</a>’na çok teşekkür ederim.
+I would like to express my sincere thanks to <a href="https://twitter.com/fatihhayri" target="_blank">Fatih Hayrioğlu</a> for his contributions.

-#### Kaynaklar
+#### Resources:

 - [https://fatihhayrioglu.com/css-grid-giris/](https://fatihhayrioglu.com/css-grid-giris/)
 - [https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout)